cantlin/misc/README.md

 ### ggu

-Basically a glorified shell script that chains some commands: [gphoto2](http://www.gphoto.org/] to get all the pictures from your digital camera, [ImageMagick](http://www.imagemagick.org/script/) to normalize, resize and optionally rotate the images, and `ftp` to upload them some place.
+Glorified shell script that chains some commands: [gphoto2](http://www.gphoto.org/] to get all the pictures from your digital camera, [ImageMagick](http://www.imagemagick.org/) to normalize, resize and optionally rotate the images, and `ftp` to upload them some place.
 Do `./ggu.py -h` for options.

 ### hon_talk